rayenghanmi/RyTuneX/README.md

 > [!NOTE]
 > Driver extraction aids in backups and reinstalls.
 Always backup drivers before making system changes 🔒.

 ## 🤝 Contributing

 We value your contributions!
 Please submit all pull requests to the `testing` branch.
 Contributions to `main` will not be accepted.

+## 🌐 Translation

+If you're interested in contributing translations, please follow these steps:

+1. **Clone the File**: Clone the [Resources.resw](../testing/Strings/en-us/Resources.resw) file.
+2. **Translate the File**: Translate its contents into your desired language.
+3. **Save and Structure**: Save the translated file with the name `Resources.resw` inside a new folder named with your language code (e.g., `fr-fr` for French).
+4. **Create Pull Request**: Submit a pull request to the `testing` branch, ensuring the new `resw` file is included in the correct language folder within the `Strings` directory.

+Thank you for your help in making RyTuneX accessible to more people!

 ## 📝 License

 This project is licensed under the [GNU Affero General Public License v3.0](https://github.com/rayenghanmi/RyTuneX/blob/main/LICENSE.md).

 ## 📞 Contact